JHarp199345/Gwriter/obsidian-plugin/README.md

 1. Install and enable **Writing dashboard**.
 2. Open **Settings → Writing dashboard**.
 3. Choose an **API provider**, paste your **API key**, and select a **model**.
-4. Set **Book main path** to your active manuscript note.
+4. Set **Book main file** using the file tree picker in settings (select your active manuscript note from the dropdown).
+5. Optional but recommended: set **Story bible path**.
-5. Open the dashboard:
+6. Open the dashboard:
    - Ribbon icon: **Open dashboard**
    - Command palette: **Open dashboard**